 Say bonjour to your new favorite soup recipe!
-This French soup combines pureed leeks, onions, potatoes, cream and chicken stock for a simple, but delicious dish.
-Although it’s traditionally served chilled, it can be warmed for those chilly, late-fall days.
+This French soup combines pureed leeks, onions, potatoes, cream, and chicken stock for a simple, but delicious dish.
+Although it’s traditionally served chilled, it can be warmed for those chilly autumn days like National Vichyssoise Day.

 19 of 30

 When was the last time you played a six-hour-long game of Monopoly?
 Today, pretend you’re a kid again, and play Monopoly with your friends or family.
 It's the perfect excuse to throw a fun board game party.

 20 of 30

 Do you think arranged flowers are beautiful?
 How about interesting artwork?
 Maybe you simply find beauty in a clean house.
 Whatever it may be, celebrate all of the things you consider beautiful today.Continue to 21 of 30 below.